alihanekiz/nlp-edu/README.md

 - The software process includes all of the activities involved in what?
 - Software ethics Don't be evil!
 - What are the fundamental ideas of software engineering applicable to?

+## GUI

+There's also a gui application available for generating questions.
+This gives you the option to manually edit the extracted informations.
+Furthermore, you can also export the questions in the QTI-Standard xml format.
+This makes it easier to integrate the generated questions to an existing quiz system.
+Before exporting, there's the possibility to edit the created questions, as sometimes the pipeline generates invalid/false questions.